 'In some cases it may be difficult to achieve political balance, especially where it is not possible to co-opt additional councillors on to the panel.
 Councils may not be persuaded to nominate opposition members to achieve complete political balance and as the Home Office legal clarification points out, in recognition of this the Police Reform and Social Responsibility Act states that the balanced appointment objective must be secured 'as far as is practicable'.
 As the Home Office has also pointed out, whatever membership is eventually agreed on, the rational for doing that needs to be robust enough to withstand legal challenge.'

 The Secretary has also advised that the Local Authorities combined must 'agree' to the balance of the Panel and that the Home Office has powers to intervene and make appointments if agreement cannot be reached locally, though it has been made clear that the best Panel arrangements are those which are locally determined.

+In previous years the positon has been subject to consultation with the Home Office.
 On 1st October 2019 the Home Office wrote to respond to the Panel as regards the issue of membership and the 'balanced appointment objective'.
-A copy of the response was circulated to Lancashire Leaders and Panel Members on 10th October 2019.
+A copy of the response was circulated to Lancashire Leaders and Panel Members on 10th October 2019 and again on 16th June 2021.

-The Home Office have confirmed the advice of the Secretary that:
+The Home Office confirmed the advice of the Secretary at the time that: